This page lists a few resources for programmers interested in leaning about the Go language.

 - #golang on Twitter.

 - golang-nuts mailing list.
-This is a medium volume list.
+This is a high volume list.
 You may find it more rewarding to interact with the group via email, rather than the Google Groups web interface.

 - Go questions on Stackoverflow